umr4nlp/umr-guidelines/guidelines.md

 #### Part 4-3-1.
 Stage 0

 There are two types of modal annotations at Stage 0: a `:modstr` annotation that consists of a single epistemic strength/polarity value, and a dependency annotation that indicates a relation between two events.
-There are two dependency
-relations: `:modpred` for the link between a modal event and the event(s) that it modalizes, and `:quote` for the link between a reporting event and the event(s) that it reports.
+There are two dependency relations: `:modpred` for the link between a modal event and the event(s) that it modalizes, and `:quote` for the link between a reporting event and the event(s) that it reports (actually the direction is from the reported event to the reporting event, typically forming a cycle because the reported event is also an `:ARG1` of the reporting event).
 Additionally, events in purpose clauses and events in conditional constructions must be taken up in the modal dependency tree.
 The right structure of the modal dependency graph for these events will be extrapolated from the sentence-level annotation: events in purpose clauses are daughters of events in the main clause they depend on, and are connected to them with the `:purpose` participant role.
 This can be leveraged to embed the purpose-event underneath the correct parent in the modal dependency graph as well.
 For conditionals, similarly, the protasis event will be embedded under the apodosis event with a `:condition` relation, or the protasis and apodosis events will both be ```:ARG1``` and ```:ARG2``` of a `have-condition-91` node.
 Again, this information will be taken up in the eventual modal dependency graph without annotators needing to indicate it a second time in the document-level modal annotation workflow.
 The `:modstr` annotation applies to all events, except for those under the scope of a modal identified as its own event (i.e., events with `:mod` relations).
 This is summarized below.

 <div id="tab:modal_relations">